 Equipment

-The deer collars were constructed by ATS (Advanced Telemetry Systems, Isanti, MN) with an onboard VHF beacon and a timed drop-off mechanism.
-The collar nodes were constructed based on MICAz motes, desirable for their low cost, lightweight, small form factor, RF network and ranging capabilities, software support, and extensibility.
+The deer collars were constructed by ATS (Advanced Telemetry Systems, Isanti, MN) with an onboard VHF beacon and a timed drop-off mechanism. cCollar nodes were constructed based on MICAz motes, desirable for their low cost, lightweight, small form factor, RF network and ranging capabilities, software support, and extensibility.
 We added a GPS module, and operated with Tinyos v1.2.3.
 The collar node collects GPS-based locations and interaction behavior data via RF radio signals within a 30-meter range and RSSI.
 A VHF radio was also installed in each collar node, allowing the collar to be located from its VHF beacon within a maximum 8km range.
 Stationary listener nodes assembled in a waterproof plastic box included a MICAz mote and collect the data recorded on the deer collar when deer wearing the collar come within a 30-meter range from the listener node (Ahn et al. 2013).

-With RF-radio communication, we implemented three capabilities to measure deer behavior interaction with our software: interaction behavior data collection, interaction time duration, and level-based distance between sensor nodes on the deer collars.
-First, when two deer come into close range, each node drops into DTN mode and begins exchanging DTN table data with the other node every 6 seconds.
+We implemented three capabilities to measure deer behavior interaction with our software: interaction behavior data collection, interaction time duration, and level-based distance between sensor nodes on the deer collars.
+First, each node drops into DTN mode and begins exchanging DTN table data with the other node every 6 seconds when two deer come into close range.
 The interaction data stored on each collar node includes paired collar-node information such as the two interacting node’s ids, locations, local times, GPS times, RSSI values, and additional table data.
 Records of the most recent contacts thus propagate further throughout the DTN hop by hop each time there is an encounter between two deer.
 Second, we log the interaction information on the node’s flash so that we can measure interaction time duration for the paired nodes.
 Third, we use the radio strength (RSSI) to measure approximate distance between the two interacting deer collar nodes.
 Although the indicator cannot measure the specific distance between two nodes, the signal strength can be used to calculate the distance within 2 levels of ranges: a 10 meter and a 30 meter range (Ahn et al. 2013).

 Animal Capture